 How do smartphone-based barcode scanners solve these problems?

-Smartphone-based scanning software is superior to handheld scanners in multiple areas.
+Smartphone-based scanning software is superior to hardware-based scanners in multiple areas.

-Firstly, smartphones are portable and ubiquitous, ensuring easy access to barcode scanning by downloading an app.
-This can be a dedicated app, but scanning features can also easily be integrated into an existing company application thanks to tailored scanning solutions.
+Firstly, smartphones are portable and ubiquitous, ensuring easy access to barcode scanning either via a dedicated app or by integrating scanning features into an existing application.

 Secondly, they are less expensive.
 By implementing a bring-your-own-device policy (BYOD), companies can eliminate the need to invest in hardware-based scanning solutions altogether – and simultaneously enable scanning on the go.
 For companies that decide against BYOD, smartphones are typically still a cheaper solution than hardware scanners.